-Let us now employ a subsidiary ordering in $q$ to see how $\Re(C)$ behaves in the two limits $q^2\ll1$ (keeping $q^2\gg\overline{\varphi}_q^2$) and $q^2\gg1$ (keeping $q^2\overline{\varphi}_q^2\ll1$) to see whether the growth rate of the most unstable mode is initially stabilised or destabilised by the presence of zonal flows at these scales.
-Because it is apparent that the denominator of \eqref{Cexpression} is positive and because the numerator of $C$ becomes
+Let us now employ a subsidiary ordering in $q$ to see how $\Re(C)$ behaves in the two limits $q^2\ll1$ (keeping $q^2\gg\overline{\varphi}_\mathbf{q}^2$) and $q^2\gg1$ (keeping $q^2\overline{\varphi}_\mathbf{q}^2\ll1$) to see whether the most unstable mode is initially stabilised or destabilised by the presence of zonal flows at these scales.
+Because it is apparent that the denominator of \eqref{Cexpression} is positive, and because the numerator of $C$ becomes

 for large $q$-values, it is apparent that $\Re({C})$ is negative for small scale zonal flows which therefore are destabilising already at small amplitude.
-As $\overline{\varphi}_q$ is further increased we furthermore know that it transitions into the unstable mode \eqref{UnstableTertiaryKHlike}, and so we can conclude that small scale zonal flows are always destabilising.
+As $\overline{\varphi}_\mathbf{q}$ is further increased we furthermore know that the mode under consideration transitions into \eqref{UnstableTertiaryKHlike}, and so we can conclude that small scale zonal flows are always destabilising.
 In fact it is numerically found that the transition to instability with increasing $q$ occurs much before this limit, already as $q\sim p$ as can be seen in Figure \ref{4MTertiaryFigure}.
-Note that this point is still much below that where the KH-like $(qp\overline{\varphi}_q)^\alpha$-scaling of \eqref{UnstableTertiaryKHlike} develops, and thus the mode is still ostensibly "more primary" in character.
+Note that this point is still much below that where the KH -like $(qp\overline{\varphi}_\mathbf{q})^\alpha$-scaling of \eqref{UnstableTertiaryKHlike} develops, and thus the mode is still ostensibly ``more primary" in character.